The Strata Property Act specifies that there are two types of common expenses. Common expenses which either:

 Strata Property Regulation: 6.4, 11.1-11.3

-Find it fast: a site map listing all the strata housing pages and subpages.
+Find it fast: a site map listing all the strata housing pages.

-The information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
+Disclaimer: the information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
 Learn more about the site’s purpose and limits.
-The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: January 6, 2021.
+The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted at the top of each page.